bfansports/CloudTranscode/README.md

 We use FFMpeg for video transcoding.

 With Cloud Transcode, you control: scale, speed and cost.
 You can even run everything locally if you want, no Cloud instance required.
-You only need an Amazon AWS account and an Internet connection to use the Amazon services needed: Amnazon SWF, SQS and S3.
+You only need an Amazon AWS account and an Internet connection to use the required Amazon services: SWF, SQS and S3.

 It means that you can have a local, hybrid or full cloud setup using Amazon Ec2 instance, it's up to you.